MSIA/msia423-manish/README.md

 ## Project Charter
 <!-- toc -->
 ### Vision
-This project is an attempt to build a chat based ETL tool.
-There are manyy ETTL tools in the market which comes with a hefty subscription charge.
-This project will demonstrate building an in house ETL tool catered to the organisations need.
-While the Extraction functionalities can be added to complete the tool, for current work only Transformation and Loading aspect of data pipeline will be done.
+A doctor's time is of an extreme importance.
+A no show on an appointment with a doctor means the time being stolen by someone who actually needed it.
+This project aims to quantify the possibility of a person not showing up for his appointment.
+Based on the entries provided by the person a Machine Learning algorithm will be used to train on a historical data and output prediction containing the probability of a person not showing up.

 ### Mission
-The tool will help avoid writing multiple scripts.
-Will particularly be useful for people with not much of a technical background to play with data.
-Idea is for the tool to be chat based where a user inputs his requirement in simple plain english (few words or a sentence) and the tool performs the action.
-Example : User inputs " I want to join 2 tables".
-The tool should understand that a join operation is to be carried out and based on it ask for necessary inputs from the user.
-A sequence of transformation will be carried out on intermediate dataframes to build the complete datapipeline based on user's input in english sentences.
+This project is going to assist hospitals and clinics in order to book their appointments in right number.
+If there are too many patients having a high probability of not showing up on a particular day they might book more.
+This is not only going to increase the revenue of the clinics but also help out someone who actually needs a consultation.

 ### Success Criteria
-For the text classification (mapping the sentences to ETL operation) a high precision is necessary.
-An accuracy of over 90% is necessary for the tool to be usable.
-With more user entries the data will keep on expanding in the ideal scenario.
-(This feature will not be incorporated.
-The model will be trained once on a data prepared manually)
-Once the right transformation is identified the execution of those transformations should be performed correctly.
-The transformation functionalities may not end up being exhaustive but an attempt will be to cover a decent number of operations.
+To assess the performance of model Lift analysis will be used.
+More commonly used metrics like accuracy, precision or AUC-ROC(Area under the curve- Receiver Operating Charecteristics) is not being used here because the project is going to provide a soft classification rendering these methods not applicable here.
+Business impact of the project is going to be studied using a carefully designed experiments.
+A/B testing to be done on clinics and there revenues as the response variable to be monitored over 6 months period of time.
+Current assumption is that revenues will be normally distributed and therefore Welch's Test will be used keeping a p-value of 0.05.

 <!-- toc -->

 ## Sprint Plan
-### Initiative 1 : Loading demo Data on cloud, building data for text classification training
+### Initiative 1 : Loading Data on cloud and creating the environment
 #### Epic-1
-* Story 1: Install Docker, anaconda and python libraries
+* Story 1 (1 pt): Install Docker, anaconda and python libraries
-* Story 2: Perform an end to end run of pennylane to check the availability of every requirement
+* Story 2 (3 pt): Perform an end to end run of pennylane to check the availability of every requirement
 #### Epic-2
+* Story 1 (1 pt): Place the .CSV file on the staging area (S3 AWS)
-* Story 1: Identify the right platform to host data ( Redshift - AWS or BigQuery- GCP)
+* Story 2 (1 pt): Host the data from .CSV file on Redshift
-* Story 2: Create a Dataset (A collection of related tables)
-#### Epic-3
-* Story 1: Create data manually for the text classification
-* Story 2: Split the dataset into train and test

 ### Initiative 2 : Model training
 #### Epic-1
-* Story 1: Choosing the right vectoriser (count or tf-idf should suffice, as corpus size should not be huge for current study)
+* Story 1 (2 pt): Perform Exploratory Data Analysis and look for any trends or skewness in the data
-* Story 2: Perform standard text cleaning
+* Story 2 (2 pt): Perform Data cleaning or transformation as per requirement
 #### Epic-2
-* Story 1: Train the model on the set and check for its accuracy
+* Story 1 (5 pt): Train the model on the dataset after splitting it in k-fold
-* Story 2: Save the model in pickle format
+* Story 3 (3 pt): Finetune the best model using k-fold crossvalidation and save the model in pickel format

-### Initiative 3 : Generic script for carrying out ETL operation, Integration with front end
+### Initiative 3 : Building Web based app and performing A/B testing
 #### Epic-1
-* Story 1: Python script having generalized function to perform operation on the relational tables
-* Story 2: Shell script to wrap all the functionalities in one
+* Story 1 (5 pt): Building fromt end that prompts user to enter the needed information for rating prediction
 #### Epic-2
+* Story 1 (5 pt): Identifying the treatment and control group for A/B testing
+* Story 2 (5 pt): Providing the app to the control group and monitoring the revenues
-* Story 1: Build the front end app
+* Story 3 (2 pt): Using t-test to find the usefulness of the app
-* Story 2: Performing sanity check using test cases

 <!-- toc -->
 ## Backlog
-* I1E1
+* I1E1 (Completed)
-* I1E2
+* I1E2 (Planned)
-* I1E3
+* I1E3 (Planned)

 <!-- toc -->
 ## Icebox